 Next up was a little bread dish which I was very excited for as I am a big fan of all bread things.
 Pizza, pitta, naans you named it I love it.
 Andi served up beautifully home made sour dough bread with his own special Marmite butter which was lovely and creamy with just a subtle Marmite taste.
 These were just the snacks before we started the three main courses and I was already starting to feel full!
 I found myself thinking how I had never quite tasted food like this before and there was still so much yet to come.

-The first course was brought out by Andi himself who went on to explain the ingredients he had chosen to create the dish.
+was brought out by Andi himself who went on to explain the ingredients he had chosen to create the dish.
 The starter course was a huge array of flavours lying in a salt-baked Celeriac served alongside mustard, pickled onions and fresh apples.
 Not quite what you would imagine going well together but I can definitely vouch that it tasted scrummy.

 Last but not least was of course the final dish of the night, the Dessert.
 This is where I had to be my awkward self and request a different dish to everyone else, because I annoyingly suffer from peanut allergies!
 So whilst everyone had a Chocolate delice served with caramelised peanuts and a peanut ice cream – I had something a tad different.
 Alongside my chocolate delice I had a delicious Raspberry sorbet which if I’m honest was an absolute result as Raspberries are my ultimate weakness, I can eat tub upon tub of them.

 It was an absolute pleasure getting to attend Andi’s pop up restaurant and I thoroughly enjoyed the food, company and the whole night.
 Some of the ingredients Andi had put together are things that would never have crossed my mind to taste good together but he certainly showed me that there are no boundaries when it comes to creating great tastes!
 If you would like to visit the pop up restaurant in Chelmsford then you can check out the website here for more details!